exakat/exakat-docs/Reference/Rules/Functions/CouldBeCallable.rst

 Suggestions
 ___________

-* Add the typehint callable
+* Add the type callable
 * Use the function is_callable() inside the method if 'callable' is too strong.